Skip to main content

 1. Both Thrive With Automation

-While workflows practically require automation tools, both business processes and workflows thrive with the use of automation.
+While digital workflows pretty much require automation tools, both business processes and workflows thrive with the use of automation.

 Workflow automation software minimizes time spent on a series of tasks.
-Business process automation software, though, focuses more on a bird’s eye view of the project as a whole and allows for quick and simple approval processes to move the project along efficiently.
+Business process automation software, though, focuses more on a bird’s eye view of the project (e.g. a tool like Onspring) as a whole and allows for quick and simple approval processes to move the project along efficiently.

 2. Both Have a Plethora of Apps and Tools

-Many tools focus on no code workflow management, but many apps also have plenty of uses for business processes, too.
+Many workflow apps focus on no-code workflow management, but many apps can also be used for business processes.

-While workflow automation tools might auto-progress tasks throughout a process in the background, these apps also often offer notification updates for project managers, optimized data and dashboards, and use case insights based on how the workflows progress.
+While workflow automation tools might auto-progress tasks throughout a process in the background, these apps also often offer notification updates for project managers, optimized data and dashboards, use case insights based on how the workflows progress, and streamlined process workflow software to visually map, monitor, and refine the sequence of tasks.

 Speaking of data, both workflows and processes only succeed when they are backed by data-driven results.